It’s not too late to apply!

-- Keep a pen and paper ready to note down the course code and your time slot for a meeting with one of our academics and for any questions you might have.
+Keep a pen and paper ready to note down any information, the course code, your time slot for a meeting with one of our academics and any questions you might have.

-- Stay positive and patient - you may not get through to an adviser straight away.
+Stay positive and patient - you may not get through or hear from an adviser straight away.

-For more advice on portfolio and interviews this year, please take a look at guide.
-Our tutors are very understanding that some applicants may not have a full portfolio this year, due to the COVID-19 pandemic, and therefore work has been left at schools/colleges.
+For more advice on portfolio and interviews this year, please take a look at our guide.
+Our tutors are very understanding that some applicants may not have a full portfolio this year, due to the Covid-19 pandemic.

 Please do not worry if you feel your portfolio is not full enough yet, we would love to talk to you further about your ideas and ambitions, as well as your skills and experience.
 We also welcome applications from candidates without formal qualifications who can provide evidence of their creativity.